brombres/Rogue/README.md

 ###v1.0.25 - March 11, 2016
 - Improved error message when illegally naming a global method `init()`.
 - Changed some vestigial references of "routines" to be "global methods" instead in error messages.
+- Added .abs() to Real and Int primitives.

 ###v1.0.24 - March 11, 2016
 - Added '--gc=boehm' support for Boehm's garbage collector, courtesy Murphy McCauley.